AmazingMech2418/ScratchCloud/README.md

 - Ability to wait until a target variable is less than, greater than, not equal, or equal to a value
 - Onload function to wait for a cloud variable to be loaded, for stability
 - Built in functions to mimic Scratch's cloud variable functions
-- Shows cloud changes that are NOT from your node program
+- Shows cloud changes that are not from your NodeJS program

 ## Examples